10.2 Needs and Gap Analysis, Baseline Competency, and Audience Targeting

 Key Takeaways

-- A needs analysis identifies who needs training, what task or risk drives it, and what level of performance is required.
+- A training needs analysis identifies who needs training, what task or risk drives it, and the required performance level.

 - A gap analysis compares current knowledge, skill, behavior, or system support against the desired condition.